backdrop-contrib/slick/docs/UPGRADE.md

 Although the relevant updates are provided, but we haven't thoroughly reviewed the migration path with tons of slick instances, nor considering theme changes.
 This branch is a backport of 8.x, so it may not be compatible with the previous branch.
-It is a complete rewrite without.
+It is a complete rewrite.
 Although Slick 3.x strives to stick to 2.x convention, but may break it here and there.

 The only advantage of this branch is Blazy, autoload, and a few 8.x goodness.